Gragareth and Great Coum from Dent

-If arriving by train alight at Dent Station and take the the 1020 564A Saturdays-only Dent Station - Dent Village - Kendal bus link which should be waiting on the station access road.
-This is timed to fit in with the northbound morning train service from Leeds the bus arriving in Dent at about 1035 - This is an excellent service subsidised by Dent Parish Council and others which continues to Kendal via Sedbergh.
+If arriving by train alight at Dent Station and take the the bus to Dent village which should be waiting on the station access road.
+This is timed to fit in with the northbound morning train service from Leeds

-Continue on to the top of the track and passing though a gate emerges on the level to a junction with the Occupation Road, a drovers road running along the contour at the side of the fell.
+Continue on to the top of the track and passing though a gate emerging on the level at a junction with the Occupation Road.
+This is a drovers road running along the contour at the side of the fell.
 In recent times stretches of this have been destroyed by thoughtless 4x4 drivers but this section is quite pleasant.
 Turn right and walk along the Occupation Road for 500m or so.
-Passing through a gate turn left and proceed along another track up on to World Side Moss.
+Passing through a gate turn left and proceed uphill along another track up on to World Side Moss.
 This levels out for a while following the wall on the right hand side and curving round to make the steep ascent of Crag Hill.

-On emerging at the top follow the wall to a junction with another wall whereupon step over the wall and turn right for a short distance to reach the trig point on Crag Hill [682m].
+On emerging at the top follow the wall to a junction with another wall whereupon step over the stile turning immediately right again over another stile.
+Continue for a short distance to reach the trig point on Crag Hill [682m].
 The views across Morecambe Bay including Heysham and Barrow are excellent whilst in the other direction there is a good vista of the Lake District fells.
-Retrace steps keeping the wall on the left and continue to the summit of Great Coum [687m].
+Retrace steps to the stile crossing over again.
+Now follow the crest of the hill in an easterly direction keeping the wall on the left and continue passing the summit of Great Coum [687m].

 From Great Coum and looking towards Gragareth

-On leaving Great Coum follow the undulating natural ridge with the wall on the left and continue in this direction for nearly 2.5 miles over Green Hill passing the unremarkable intersection of the Lancashire, Cumbria and N Yorkshire county boundaries and then up to the summit of Gragareth [627m] now the highest hill in Lancashire [Since Coniston Old Man was reassigned to Cumbria!]. .
+Passing Great Coum the ridge turns to a southerly direction.
+Still following wall cross over using a number of possible stiles and continue in the same direction now with the wall on the right.
+The ridge undulates and drops down to a saddle in which sites the County Stone, the former boundary between Lancashire, Westmorland and West Riding. these days it is just Lancashire and Cumbria.
+Continue on over Green Hill crossing a number of broken down walls passing the unremarkable intersection of the Lancashire, Cumbria and N Yorkshire county boundaries and then up to the summit of Gragareth [627m] now the highest hill in Lancashire [Since Coniston Old Man was reassigned to Cumbria!].
 There are several possible routes from this point.
-The one I shall describe continues in the same direction very shortly through a drystone wall and between two walls descending the hillside to Ireby Fell.
+The one I shall describe continues in the same direction very shortly assing through a drystone wall and between two walls descending the hillside to Ireby Fell.
 Part of the way down the hillside turn left through a stile in the wall and onwards down a well used path eventually to meet the Turbery Road, a walled droving track.
 Turn right and down downhill to Masongill water works.

 Turn left along Tow Scar Road [a track] for and after 1/2 mile bear right along a minor road.
 After 200m or so turn left through a stile towards Cowgill Farm.
 Turn right upon meeting another minor road for 100m and bear left into the driveway of Thornton Hall.
 Bear immediately right downhill and passing diagonally across several fields emerge at the old mineral railway serving Ingleton quarry.